jromers/k8s-ol-howto/prometheus-nfs/README.md

 ```
 # yum install -y nfs-utils
 ```
-The Helm NFS Provisioner chart requires some configuration settings so that your Kubernetes server knows how to find your external NFS server and mountpath.
-For this I use a customized [values.yaml file](https://github.com/jromers/k8s-ol-howto/blob/master/prometheus-nfs/values-nfs-client.yaml) to overwrite the default settings.
-You may download the example file and provide the NFS server IP-address and mountpath:
+The [Helm NFS Provisioner chart](https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner) requires some configuration settings so that your Kubernetes server knows how to find your external NFS server and mountpath.
+For this I use a customized [values.yaml](https://github.com/jromers/k8s-ol-howto/blob/master/prometheus-nfs/values-nfs-client.yaml) file to overwrite the default settings.
 ```
 # wget https://raw.githubusercontent.com/jromers/k8s-ol-howto/master/prometheus-nfs/values-nfs-client.yaml
 # more values-nfs-client.yaml